$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Methods

 \section{Methods}

+{\ours is developed for the one-step retrosynthesis prediction problem, that is, given the target molecule (i.e., product), \ours identifies a set of reactants that can be used to synthesize the molecule through one synthetic reaction.
 Following the prior semi-template-based methods~\cite{shi2020g2g,somnath2021learning}, \ours generates reactants from products in two steps.
-In the first step, \ours identifies the reaction centers using the center identification module.
-The reaction center is defined as the atoms and the bonds that are changed during the reaction in order to synthesize the product.
+In the first step, \ours identifies the reaction center from the target molecule using the center identification module. \ours defines the reaction centers as the single bond that is either newly formed or has the bond type changed, or the single atom with changed hydrogen count during the reaction. \ours also incorporates into the reaction center the bonds neighboring the reaction centers that have type changes induced by the newly formed bond, and the atoms with charge changes within the target molecule (more details in ``Reaction Center Identification" Section).
 Given the reaction center, \ours converts the target molecule into a set of intermediate molecular structures referred to as synthons, which are incomplete molecules and will be completed into reactants.
 In the second step, \ours completes synthons into reactants by sequentially attaching bonds or rings in the synthon completion module.
 The intermediate molecular structures before being completed to reactants are referred to as updated synthons.
 Figure~\ref{fig:model} presents the overall model architecture of \ours.
-All the algorithms are presented in Supplementary Section~\ref{appendix:pseudo_code}.
+All the algorithms are presented in Supplementary Note 5.}